Get to Know: Indianola

 Indianola at a Glance

 The top five best things about Indianola: Festivals!
 Indianola hosts two can’t-miss summer events that capture national attention: the National Balloon Classic, where more than 100 hot air balloons take to the sky, and the Des Moines Metro Opera American Summer Opera Festival, which stages scores of performances each season.
-But year-round offerings also make Indianola shine.
-There’s the town square, a charming spot filled with local shops and eateries; Simpson College, which consistently ranks among the top liberal arts institutions in the country; and tons of recreational opportunities at area parks, trails and other natural habitats.
+Year-round offerings also make Indianola shine, including the town square filled with local shops and eateries, Simpson College, which consistently ranks among the top liberal arts institutions and abundant recreational opportunities at area parks, trails and natural spaces.

 Hidden gems and unexpected finds in Indianola: Tour the National Balloon Museum and Ballooning Hall of Fame, where you can learn all about the history of hot air ballooning through a variety of fascinating exhibits.